OctopusDeploy/step-package-template/README.md

 ## How to use this template

-1. Click the "Use this template" above this will allow you to create a new GitHub repository using this template.
+1. Click the "Use this template" button above to create a new GitHub repository using this template.
 2. Clone the repository to your machine.
 3. Use the steps listed in *Building the step package* section below to build and deploy the step package.